YTread Logo

 turn

-I initially designed this several years ago and for the weekend workshop I updated the plans and with all the new videos and made the build process so much easier, oh man did I build a lot of clamps. over the years and i think i finally got it right this time this all seems to be working great by the way this is a great storage space behind the door a lot of the time its kind of a spa you go through tall I've always liked having my naps in here this time to keep similar things with similar things I've included a box here to store my glue and a towel and a glue spreader so again everything they need to hold is all in one single place, this top tool holder is one of my favorite units to save space, so I have my disc and my strip sander. one side and just flip it over for my spindle sander.
+All of this seems to be working very well.
+By the way, this is a great space to store things behind the door many times.
+It is a type of spa that is always overlooked.
+I've always liked it.
+Keep my naps here this time to keep things similar with things similar.
+I've included a box here to store my glue and a towel and a glue spreader, so again, everything you need to hold is all in one place, this is the top tool holder. one of my favorite space saving units, so I have my disc and belt sander on one side and to just flip it over for my spindle sander, I've included a drawer down here to store extra sanding discs and other accessories for both tools.

 If you have any copyright issue, please Contact